robtweed/qewd-starter-kit-iris-networked/DOM.md

         </myTag>

+#### *getAttributes()*

+You may also find that the Named Node Map returned by the *attributes* property is overkill if all you want is the names and values of all the Attributes in an Element.
+QEWD-JSdb provides a custom method: *getAttributes()* which you may find convenient.
+Try it out:

+        var attrObj = tag1.getAttributes();

+        // { class: 'bingo', foo: 'bar', hello: 'world', id: 'firstTag', x: 200 }

+As you can see, *getAttributes()* is a *Getter* method that simply returns the attribute names and values as an Object.

+#### Removing Attributes

 Removing an Attribute can also be done either using the *attributes*' *removeNamedItem()* method, or by using the simple Element Node's *removeAttribute()* method, eg: